 |Security features||2FA via SMS or Google Authenticator app.
 Cold storage and multi-signature wallets.
 USD balances are FDIC insured (up to $250k).||2FA via SMS or Google Authenticator app.
 Cold storage and multi-signature wallets.
 USD balances are FDIC insured (up to $250k).
 Whitelisting pre-approved addresses.|

 |Types of transactions||Buy.
 Sell.
 Exchange.
 Send.
 Receive.
 Deposit.
 Withdraw.||Buy.
 Sell.
 Trade.
 Deposit.
 Withdraw.
 Stop order.
 Limit order.
 Time in force order policies.|

 Coinbase vs. Coinbase Pro: Ease of Use

 Coinbase makes it easy to get started with a simple signup form and verification process.
-Once you have signed up, you can connect a bank account or credit card to immediately begin purchasing crypto.
+Once you have signed up, you can connect a bank account or other source of funds to immediately begin purchasing crypto.

 While Coinbase is an extremely intuitive platform to use, Coinbase Pro might seem intimidating to beginner investors when they first log in, as it’s designed with professional traders in mind.
 It presents users with a live price feed, multiple order options, and up-to-the-minute price charting, which might feel overwhelming if you’ve never traded cryptocurrency.

-To sign up for Coinbase Pro, you are required to have an active Coinbase account.
-If you don’t have one, signing up directly to Coinbase Pro will walk you through setting up a standard Coinbase account first.
+Signing up for Coinbase Pro is very similar to Coinbase.
+If you already have a Coinbase account you must use the same email address.
 Both Coinbase and Coinbase Pro will use your same login setting to access either platform.

 Coinbase Pro offers a mobile app on both the iOS and Android platforms.

-Coinbase Pro does not allow you to use a credit card for crypto purchases.
+Coinbase does not allow new customers to link a credit card to their account in the U.S.

 Coinbase vs. Coinbase Pro: Security